UTexas

 Advanced Investment Analysis (Topic 1: Portfolio Analysis and Management)

-Marketing Seminar (Topic 11: Brand Management)
+Topics in Marketing (Topic 11: Brand Management)

 or